yousif-alnaimi/JaffaCakesClassifier/README.md

 have encountered due to the limited number of times I have repeated this experiment.
 For the sake of consistency and reproducibility, I have kept `random_state` at 0.

-With all of these models combined, we have a 72.2% chance across the algorithms that a jaffa cake recipe is considered a cake.
+With all of these models combined, we have a 72.2% chance across the algorithms that a Jaffa Cake recipe is considered a cake.
 Even discounting recipe 11 for being outside the set we trained on, we still get a 69.7% chance of classifying a Jaffa Cake recipe as a cake.